NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 querying via recursive resolvers and therefore a value of zero (0) is RECOMMENDED.

-Each RRSet of catalog zone, with the exception of the zone apex, SHOULD consist of just one RR.
-It's acceptable to generate owner names with the help of a sufficiently strong hash function, with small probablity that unrelated records fall within the same RRSet.
+Each member node RRset SHOULD consist of just one RR.

-# The Serial Property
+## Serial signalling {#serialsignalling}

 The current default mechanism for prompting notifications of zone changes from a primary nameserver to the secondaries via DNS NOTIFY [@!RFC1996], can be